robocorp/example-mfa-otp/README.md

    at step **3.** is already done)

-Now you should be able to authenticate with your usual credentials and the immediately requested OTP without any manual intervention, fully automated.
+Now you should be able to authenticate with your usual credentials and the immediately requested OTP without any manual intervention, fully automated!

 ## Examples